Quantum-Accelerators/quacc/docs/user/executors.md

     8. The type of Launcher to use.
 Note that `SimpleLauncher()` must be used instead of the commonly used `SrunLauncher()` to allow quacc subprocesses to launch their own `srun` commands.

-    Unlike some other workflow engines, Parsl (by default) is built for "jobpacking" (also known as the pilot job model) where the allocated nodes continually pull in new workers (until the walltime is reached or the parent Python process is killed).
-This makes it possible to request a large number of nodes that continually pull in new jobs rather than submitting a large number of small jobs to the scheduler, which can be more efficient.
-In other words, don't be surprised if the Slurm job continues to run even when your submitted task has completed, particularly if you are using a Jupyter Notebook or IPython kernel.
+    Unlike some other workflow engines, Parsl is built for the pilot job model where the allocated nodes continually pull in new workers (until the walltime is reached or the parent Python process is killed).
+This makes it possible to avoid submitting a large number of small jobs to the scheduler, which can be inefficient.
+As a result, don't be surprised if the Slurm job continues to run even when your submitted task has completed, particularly if you are using a Jupyter Notebook or IPython kernel.

     **Scaling Up**